jwstegemann/fritz2-docs/Components.md

 }
 ```

-Using `Div` as receiver type in the example above allows you to access the attributes and events of your container-element from your content-lambda.
+Using `Div` as receiver type in the example above allows you to access the specific attributes and events of your
+container-element from your content-lambda.
 Use `RenderContext` if this is not necessary or intended.

 Since stateless components alone are not that exciting, go on and read about the fritz2
 mechanism to handle state: the [Store](Store.html).